citrix/workspace-linux-platform-optimization-sdk/docs/index.md

-# Platform Optimization SDK for Citrix Receiver for Linux 13.10
+# Platform Optimization SDK for Citrix Workspace app for Linux 1808

-# Compatibility with Receiver
+# Compatibility with Workspace app

-This is Version 13.10 of the Platform Optimization SDK.
-It is intended for use with Linux Receiver builds in the 13.10 series.
+This is Version 1808 of the Platform Optimization SDK.
+It is intended for use with Linux Workspace app builds in the 1808 series.
 There are separate versions of the SDK for each of the released architectures (X86, X86_64 and ARMhf) that differ only in the included binaries.

 # Who should use this SDK?

-The purpose of the SDK is to support developers who are creating plug-in extensions for the ICA engine component (wfica) of Citrix Receiver for Linux.
+The purpose of the SDK is to support developers who are creating plug-in extensions for the ICA engine component (wfica) of Citrix Workspace app for Linux.
 Plugins are built as shareable libraries that are dynamically loaded by wfica.
 These plugins can perform the following functions:

 * Provide accelerated decoding of JPEG and H.264 data used to draw the session image
 * Control the allocation of memory used to draw the session image